radiradev/contrastive-neutrino/README.md

     translation = normalized_shift * (cube_size / 10)
     return coords + translation, feats
 ```

+##### Planning to add in the future:

+- Local energy scale - shift energy in each voxel independently
 - Cutout (can learn representations that are robust even when particles are close to the edge)
 - Smearing the energy